microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaIdentityProvider.md

 # Get-EntraBetaIdentityProvider

-## SYNOPSIS
+## Synopsis
-This cmdlet is used to retrieve the configured identity providers in the directory.
+this cmdlet is used to retrieve the configured identity providers in the directory.

-## SYNTAX
+## Syntax

 ### GetQuery (Default)
 ```